U.S. Stands with Crimean Tatars: Commemorating Stalin’s Genocide 1944, Countering Putin’s Aggression

 Historical Background:

 On May 18, 1944, under Joseph Stalin’s orders, Soviet authorities led by Beria began the forced expulsion of the entire Crimean Tatar nation from their historical homeland, Crimea.
 The ‘special operation’ began at 3:00 AM on May 18 and ended on May 20.
-According to researchers, about 46.2% of the people died in the first 18 months after the eviction.
-The Crimean ASSR was liquidated, 1,444 historical toponyms in Crimea were changed, Crimean Tatars were excluded from the list of nationalities of the USSR, and they were denied the right to return to their homeland until the late 1980s.
+According to researchers, about 46.2% of nation murdered in the first 18 months after the eviction.
+The Crimean Tatar Nation’s Republic was stopped, 1,444 historical toponyms in Crimea were changed, Crimean Tatars were excluded from the list of nationalities of the USSR, and they were denied the right to return to their homeland until the late 1980s.

-It is critically important to note that none of the 13 articles of the Law on Rehabilitation of Repressed Peoples has been implemented regarding the Crimean Tatar people-nation, unlike other repressed peoples of the USSR.
+It is critically important to note that none of the 13 articles of the Law on Rehabilitation of Repressed Peoples has been implemented regarding the Crimean Tatar nation, unlike other repressed nations of the USSR.
 At the same time, significant progress in legislative recognition of Crimean Tatar rights in Ukraine should be acknowledged.
-In November 2015, the Verkhovna Rada of Ukraine officially recognized the repressions of 1944 as genocide of the Crimean Tatar people.
+In November 2015, the Verkhovna Rada of Ukraine officially recognized the repressions of 1944 as genocide of Crimean Tatars.
 And at the initiative of President Zelensky, on July 1, 2021, the historic Law ‘On Indigenous Peoples of Ukraine’ was adopted, which legally established the status of Crimean Tatars as an indigenous people with corresponding rights to self-determination and protection of cultural identity.
-These strategically important steps by the Zelensky administration and the Ukrainian parliament became a comprehensive recognition of the historical rights of the people at the state level, paving the way for restoring historical justice after Crimea returns to Ukrainian control.
-However, its implementation remains difficult under the conditions of ongoing occupation.
+These strategically important steps by the Zelensky administration and the Ukrainian parliament became a comprehensive recognition of the autochthonous rights of nation at the state level, paving the way for restoring autochthonous justice after Crimea returns to Ukrainian control.
+However, its implementation remains difficult under the conditions of ongoing illegal occupation.
 The contrast between this formal recognition and the continued non-implementation of rehabilitation measures represents an ongoing legal contradiction that requires resolution.